aaronp/riffd/README.md

 >  * We can do most of our testing without requiring an integrated environment
 >  * We can and do deploy or release our application independently of other applications/services it depends on

+I thnk this speaks to those questions.

-This project is meant just to serve as an example, demonstration, and taking point for those principles.
+Again, this project is meant just to serve as an example, demonstration, and taking point for those principles.

-I have yet to apply the idea of multi-platform builds in a real-world project, but how great would it be to take advantage both of the huge ecosystem and uncountable hours in the Java space dedicated to tooling, tuning, monitoring, libraries, security, etc, but also have fun, immediately-testable feedback during development by running (and debugging) that server code IN THE BROWSER.
+I have yet to apply the idea of multi-platform builds in a real-world project, but how great would it be to take advantage both of the huge ecosystem and uncountable hours in the Java space dedicated to tooling, tuning, monitoring, libraries, security, etc, but also have fun, immediately-testable feedback during development by running (and debugging) that code in a browser?

-Unfortunately this demo makes use of BroadcastChannels (so no Safari/IE I'm afraid).
-If that's not you, then [have a play](https://aaronp.github.io/riffd)!
+# Building/Demo

+Again, don't even need to clone this repo as you can [run this code now here](https://aaronp.github.io/riffd) in a supported browser.

+For instructions on building locally though, see [here](building.md)